mozilla/fx-private-relay/docs/translations.md

 The Fluent document [Good Practices for Developers][good-practice] has useful tips.

-Use pending translations when developing content for Relay.
+**Use pending translations when developing content for Relay**.
 This is because the English text can change many times during development.
 If these string entered the mature translation process, these changes would cause problems.
 The i18n team reviews mature translation changes.
 Translation teams spend time and effort translating strings.
 Development progress would slow down., and translators would waste effort.
 Pending translations avoid these issues.

 The pending translations for the front end are in [frontend/pendingTranslations.ftl][].
-The pending translations for the back end are in [privaterelay/pending_locales/en/pending.ftl][].
+The same for the back end are in [privaterelay/pending_locales/en/pending.ftl][].
 If both the front and back ends need the string, duplicate it to both files.
 These files are in the Relay codebase, not the translations submodule.
+Include pending translation changes with the pull request that uses them.

-When updating content, add a digit to the string ID to help make it clear that this will replace another string.
+**Do not re-use IDs for new or updated strings**.
+The translations of an existing string are valid and used in live content.
+When updating content, add a digit to the string ID to signal it will replace another string.
 For example, `premium-promo-availability-warning-4` replaces `premium-promo-availability-warning-3`.
-Do not re-use IDs for new strings.
+Remove the old strings when they are no longer referenced in the code.

 [fl-syntax-references]: https://projectfluent.org/fluent/guide/references.html
 [fl-syntax-selectors]: https://projectfluent.org/fluent/guide/selectors.html